Ryoko Tani

 Ryoko Tani (谷 亮子, Tani Ryōko) is a Japanese politician and retired female judoka.

 Competing in the extra-lightweight (48 kg) class, she won a record seven world titles and five Olympic medals including two golds at Sydney 2000 and Athens 2004.
 After her retirement, the International Judo Federation named her "best female judoka ever".

 In 2010, she was elected to the House of Councillors, the upper house of the Japanese parliament.

 Early and personal life

 Ryoko Tamura was born in Higashi-ku, Fukuoka on September 6, 1975.
 She started judo at the age of seven.

 She studied literature at Teikyo University and joined Toyota in 1998.

 In 2003, she married Yoshitomo Tani, an Olympian and professional baseball player then with Orix BlueWave.
 The wedding reception reportedly cost $3 million.
-The couple has two sons, born in 2005 and 2009.
+The couple have two sons, born in 2005 and 2009.

 Sporting career

 Standing at 1.46 m, Tani fought in the extra-lightweight (48 kg) division her whole career and, unlike many of her opponents, she never had to cut weight before a competition.

 Her first major title was at the 1990 Fukuoka International Women's Judo Championships, a tournament she went on to win 13 years in a row.

 In 1993, she won her first world title and received her fourth dan.
 She went on to win the biennial world championships in 1995, 1997, 1999, 2001, 2003 and 2007.
 She did not compete in 2005 as she was expecting her first child.
 This record seven wins was only beaten by French judoka Teddy Riner in 2015, in an era when world championships had become annual events.

 She competed in five Olympic Games and won as many medals.
 At Barcelona 1992, aged only 16 years old, she defeated in the semi-final veteran British fighter and 4-time world champion Karen Briggs, but she lost the final by a small margin against the reigning world champion, Cécile Nowak of France.
 This was followed by a 4-year, 84-match winning streak that led her to her second Olympic final at Atlanta 1996.
 Tani was the clear favorite against the relatively unknown North-Korean Kye Sun Hui, but she was unable to live up to the expectations.
 Kye resisted all her attacks and scored an advantage towards the end of the fight.
 Tani's second Olympic silver was a huge setback, and the Japanese media talked of an "Olympic curse".
 Reflecting on this years later, Tani said, "there was never a curse … in 1992, I was 16, I was lacking experience … in 1996, I was 20".